Constitutive Manifold Neural Networks: Stochastic heat transfer

 here, the function $\varTempDisc(\varx, \varEvent)$ is expressed as a linear combination of basis functions $N_i(\varx)$, weighted by the stochastic coefficients $\varTempI(\varEvent)$.
 Since this formulation only discretises the spatial domain, the resulting system remains continuous in the probabilistic space and requires further stochastic discretisation.
 For this purpose, we employ the Monte Carlo (MC) sampling technique:

-where, at each nodal point, we collect values of the temperature through $N$ samples of the probability space, indicated by $\varEvent_j$.
+where, at each nodal point, we collect values of the temperature through $n$ samples, indicated by $\varEvent_j$.

-MC estimation is a computationally costly technique when combined with the Finite Element Method.
-Instead, we aim to utilise only part of the generated data to formulate a surrogate model.
-The goal is to compute the quantity of interest (temperature field), i.e. the mapping:
+MC estimation is a computationally costly technique when combined with FEM.
+To reduce the computational cost, we aim to utilise only part of the generated data to formulate a surrogate model.
+The objective is to approximate the quantity of interest—specifically, the temperature field and fluxes—through the parametric mapping